 Of course, they’re not intended for hard bouldering or steep sport routes and will easily be outperformed by other shoes designed for these purposes.
 In addition, the wide toe box can find them a little unwieldy for making precision toe manoeuvres such as front pointing into small pockets.
 As one might also expect, they are not the most sensitive shoe on the market but I feel that they strike an acceptable balance in this regard.

 The TC Pro’s are incredibly, unbelievably comfortable, especially considering how well they perform.
 In fact, they may just be the most comfortable shoe I’ve ever worn, perhaps even beating out the La Sportiva Mythos in this regard.
 Considering that they are a quantum leap above the Mythos in regard to performance, particularly whilst edging, this is quite some feat.
-I have regularly climbed 300+ metre routes in these shoes without taking them off once.
+I have regularly climbed 300+ metre routes (and occasionally much longer ones) in these shoes without taking them off once.